JulieRauer/Questionnaire/Questionnaire_After.md

 42. Please rate the HOPE app?

-43. Why did you give the HOPE app the above rating?

 	Circle: 1 - cannot live without HOPE, 2 - great, 3 - very good, 4 - good, 5 - okay, 6 - take it or leave it, 7 - don't like HOPE